emacsmirror/hyperdrive/README.md

 ## Usage

+### Start/stop the gateway

+To connect with peers, you'll need to start the `hyper-gateway` with `M-x hyperdrive-start`.
+When you're ready to disconnect from the network, run `M-x hyperdrive-stop`.

-### Create a namespace
+### Create a hyperdrive

-You can have multiple hyperdrives, where each one contains an isolated or "namespaced" set of files.
-Use `M-x hyperdrive-create-namespace` to create a new namespace.

-Each namespaced hyperdrive has an `alias`, the local "petname" given to a namespaced hyperdrive.
-An `alias` combines with your secret master key, which is generated for you by `hyper-gateway`, to produce a public key which uniquely identifies that hyperdrive.
-You can load one of your own hyperdrives with `M-x hyperdrive-load-alias`.
-Other people cannot load one of your hyperdrives by its `alias`; they will need its public key, which you can get with `M-x hyperdrive-public-key`.
+You can have multiple hyperdrives, each one containing its own set of files.
+Use `M-x hyperdrive-new` to create a new hyperdrive from an `alias`, which can be anything you like.
+That alias will be combined with your secret master key, which is generated for you by `hyper-gateway`, to produce a public key that uniquely identifies that hyperdrive. `hyperdrive-new` is idempotent since the same alias will always produce the same public key.

+### Open a hyperdrive

+You can view the contents of a hyperdrive with `M-x hyperdrive-open`.
+While you can always paste in a new full `hyper://` URL, `hyperdrive-open` remembers the hyperdrives you have already created or visited, and it will autocomplete those URLs for you.

+TODO: Add paragraph on directory view and possible commands

-### Write a buffer to a hyperdrive
+### Write to a hyperdrive

-You can write a buffer to a hyperdrive with `hyperdrive-write-buffer`, which will prompt you for an `alias` and `path` if the current buffer is not already stored in your hyperdrive.
-If you are editing an existing hyperdrive "file", `hyperdrive-write-buffer` will silently update the current hyperdrive url with the new content.
+You can write a buffer to a hyperdrive with `hyperdrive-write-buffer`, which will prompt you for one of hyperdrives you have created as well as the path in that hyperdrive where you want to store the file.
+If you are editing an existing hyperdrive file, `hyperdrive-save-buffer` will silently update the current hyperdrive entry with the new content.

+### Link to a hyperdrive

+TODO: Describe org links and regular links

-### Load a hyperdrive
+### Share a hyperdrive

-`hyperdrive-load-alias` loads one of your previously created hyperdrives by prompting you for its `alias`.

-To load someone else's hyperdrive or a particular location inside of a hyperdrive, run `M-x hyperdrive-open` and paste in the URL.
+Only you can load one of your created hyperdrives by its alias.
+When sharing a hyperdrive with someone else, you will need to copy its full URL with `M-x hyperdrive-copy-url`.
+With that URL, others can load files from your hyperdrive directly from your machine or from other peers who have previously loaded those files from hyperdrive.

+TODO: Sharing a link to a particular hyperdrive file

 ### Upload files from your filesystem